AKSW/RDFUnit/rdfunit-resources/README.md

+Here we bundle various resources used by RDFUnit that include:
+* Patterns, generators & prefixes from the ../configuration folder
-Here we bundle only Manual test cases at the moment (and predefined schemas)
+* Manual test cases from the ../data/tests/Manual/* folder